 As I entered the class, the visuals took my breath away.
-The class was huge, it was windy, and there were beautiful girls and handsome young boys—minus me.
-As a habit, I took the second last bench and I was just looking around at the lovely crowd that was one of the important reason I took admission in this college.
+The class was huge, it was windy, and there were beautiful girls and handsome young boys — minus me.
+As a habit, I took the second last bench and I was just looking around at the lovely crowd that was one of the important reasons I took admission in this college.

-On my front was these beautiful girls who were giggling at me.
+On my front were these beautiful girls who were giggling at me.
 I was a shabby boy and hence the giggling was quite obvious and a regular thing.
-One beautiful girl in brown dress—top and short skirt—and spectacles on face, introduced herself.
+One beautiful girl in a brown dress — top and short skirt — and spectacles on the face introduced herself.

 I was dumbstruck and didn’t respond for a while.
-I had never seen such a beauty talking to me and I had ever expected this to happen on the first day of junior college.
+I’d never seen such a beautiful girl talking to me and I’d ever expected this to happen on the first day of junior college.

 Are you talking to me?